 Cemento-ossifying fibromas are most frequently diagnosed during the third and fourth decades with a distinct female predilection (F:M = 2-5:1) 1,3,6.
 Occasionally, they are identified in children, in which case they are a more aggressive variant and are known as juvenile aggressive cemento-ossifying fibromas (discussed separately) 3,5.

 Clinical presentation is with a solid mass, usually arising from the mandible (62-89%) 3 or maxilla.
 Most frequently they arise from the premolar region of the mandible (77%) 3.
 Teeth are often displaced by the growing mass.
 Other locations within the head and neck have been described 1.

 These tumours are composed of fibrous tissue, calcified tissue resembling bone and/or cementum 1,3.
 The bone-like component is predominant reminiscent of woven bone and is found in more 'mature' lesions 1.
 In some instances, this entity has been divided into cementifying fibroma and ossifying fibroma depending on the relative amounts of the tumour's constituent tissues.
 However, in most cases both features are present, warranting the generic term cemento-ossifying fibromas 1.

 They are thought to arise from the periodontal ligament, accounting for the usual vicinity to teeth 3.

-Following administration of contrast, the soft tissue component usually enhances 1.
+Following administration of contrast, the soft tissue component usually enhances on CT 1.